mazze313/fast-access-search-bar/README.md

-# Firefox-Add-on: Fast Access Search Bar
+# Firefox Add-on: Fast Access Search Bar

 ## Description
 Provides custom search bar which can be accessed fast and offers reuse of previous search term for other predefined search engines.